-MIT MechE is proud to actively participate in a number of programs that engage with and provide opportunities to underrepresented minorities and women including:
+MIT MechE is proud to actively participate in a number of initiatives that engage with and provide opportunities to underrepresented groups and women including:

 Futures in Mechanical Engineering

 Launched by MIT’s Department of Mechanical Engineering , the Futures in Mechanical Engineering program seeks to encourage, support, and inform students from underrepresented groups in STEM interested in pursuing a graduate degree in mechanical engineering.
 The program includes info sessions, webinars, and workshops targeting different underrepresented communities in STEM.

 In November 2020, the program will host the first Futures in Mechanical Engineering workshop for undergraduate juniors and seniors who identify as women and are interested in pursuing an advanced mechanical engineering degree.

 Sloan-MIT University Center for Exemplary Mentoring (UCEM)

 MechE is one of four MIT departments participating in the University Center for Exemplary Mentoring (UCEM).
 In 2015, the Alfred P. Sloan Foundation awarded a major grant to create a “University Center of Exemplary Mentoring” (UCEM) at MIT.
 This Sloan grant enables the center to focus on the recruitment, retention, and academic success of underrepresented minority doctoral students in four departments in the School of Engineering: Biological Engineering, Chemical Engineering, Electrical Engineering and Computer Science, and Mechanical Engineering.
 The grant was renewed for academic years 2018-2020.

 The MIT UCEM carries out strategic and customized recruitment strategies tailored to the four participating departments, as well as a structured program that addresses key barriers to retention and educational success consisting of academic support, mentoring, and personal and professional development opportunities.